Meet the Mum behind the Brand

 Why do you choose to not sell direct?

-Bells Bumz is a family business for me and for Zachary.
+Bells Bumz is a family business for me and for my little boy Zachary.
 I want to help families everywhere by making cloth nappies and accessories accessible that are high quality and affordable.

 Through choosing my factory carefully I have made sure that Bells Bumz if also supporting the families of the people who work there and who make the products.